kobotoolbox/kobotoolbox-org-v2/_posts/2021-10-08-how-kobotoolbox-and-purposefuls-radio-drama-show-support-girls-resistance-in-sierra-leone.md

 pandemics.
 More importantly, it proves that adaptation and ingenuity can lead to even stronger data collection during times of crisis.

-To this day, Purposeful continues to use KoBoCollect to collect data and feedback from mentors every week, ensuring that the program remains girl-led and relevant.
+To this day, Purposeful continues to use KoboCollect to collect data and feedback from mentors every week, ensuring that the program remains girl-led and relevant.
 As they enter another wave of COVID-19, they now have the foundation and experience to continue to reach girls during a time they need it most.